colding10/Kingfish/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may give instructions on setting up Kingfish locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This installation assumes MacOS X 10.14.
-Support for other operating systems or versions is not tested.
+This installation assumes macOS.
+Support for other operating systems is not tested.
+Kingfish has been tested on macOS 10.14 and macOS 12.

 * [Homebrew](https://brew.sh) (if not installed)